Anna is a pastor, writer, and theologian who obtained her BA in religion in '06, Diploma of Ministry in '16, and Diploma of Divinity in '17.

 Ta-Nehisi Coates is an atheist.
-He also has a highly successful career at “The Atlantic” and is author of many books, perhaps chief among them; Between the World and Me, and his more recent tome, We Were Eight Years in Power.
-The former is a book about race relations in the United States while latter is a narrative about how the nation’s first African-American president provoked a racist counter blast that began with a rise in white nationalism and culminated in a Trump presidency.
-Coates is a distinguished, award winning writer, he is so much more than his religious beliefs, yet his lack of religion is of much significance.
+He also has a highly successful career at “The Atlantic” and is the author of many books, perhaps chief among them; Between the World and Me, and his more recent tome, We Were Eight Years in Power.
+The former is a book about race relations in the United States while latter is a narrative about how the nation’s first African-American president provoked a racist counter blast that began with a rise in White nationalism and culminated in a Trump presidency.
+Coates is a distinguished, award-winning writer.
+He is so much more than his religious beliefs, yet his lack of religion is of much significance.
 His lack of belief in a just and loving God is an indictment on justice in the United States.
-Worse than that, in this pastor’s opinion, it is an indictment on white Christians everywhere.
+Worse than that, in this pastor’s opinion, it is an indictment on White Christians everywhere.

-Ordinarily one’s atheism can be written off as simply a matter of personal beliefs.
+Ordinarily, one’s atheism can be written off as simply a matter of personal beliefs.
 Adherents of all faiths have examined the evidence and believe that their god is the correct version.
 Conversely, atheists have examined the evidence and believe that there is not enough proof to support a deity.
-And while atheism may be fashionable among youths today who pride themselves on rational humanism; ordinarily, the story ends there.
-The so-called ‘culture war’ between the intellectual atheists and the pious Christians is largely overblown by politicians and the intellectually elite as it serves their purpose.
+And while atheism may be fashionable among youths today who pride themselves on rational humanism, ordinarily, the story ends there.
+The so-called ‘culture war’ between the intellectual atheists and the pious Christians is largely overblown by politicians and the intellectual elite as it serves their purpose.

 In his youth, Malcolm fell into a life of crime and was eventually sent to prison where his sharp mind studied history and philosophy.
 While incarcerated, his brother visited him and explained to him his conversion to the Nation of Islam (NOI).
 This piqued Malcolm’s interest and he further studied the preaching of Elijah Mohammad and his theology.
 Malcolm was released from prison in 1952, shortly thereafter he became a minister for the NOI and adopted the surname X to signify the unknown origins of his African roots.
 Born the seventh son of a Baptist preacher, Malcolm converted to the segregationist theology of the NOI.